mbj-webdevelopments/woo-shop-customizer/README.md

 Easy steps to install the plugin:

-*	Upload woocommerce-shop-customizer folder/directory to the /wp-content/plugins/ directory
+*	Upload woo-shop-customizer folder/directory to the /wp-content/plugins/ directory
 *	Activate the plugin through the 'Plugins' menu in WordPress.